tsaboin/N8n-Worklows/n8n OpenAI-Compatible/README.md

 #### How It Works

 The system uses two endpoints.
 The `/models` endpoint lists your tagged workflows.
-The `/chat/completions` endpoint processes prompts, supporting both JSON and streaming text responses [1].
+The `/chat/completions` endpoint processes prompts, supporting both JSON and streaming text responses.

 #### Usage